Vatican City: Economy

 The Vatican City State budget includes the Vatican Museums and post office and is supported financially by the sale of stamps, coins, medals and tourist mementos; by fees for admission to museums; and by publications sales.
 The incomes and living standards of lay workers are comparable to those of counterparts who work in the city of Rome.
 Other industries include printing, the production of mosaics, and the manufacture of staff uniforms.
-There is a Vatican Pharmacy.

 The Institute for Works of Religion (IOR, Istituto per le Opere di Religione), also known as the Vatican Bank, is a financial agency situated in the Vatican that conducts worldwide financial activities.
 It has multilingual ATMs with instructions in Latin, possibly the only ATM in the world with this feature.

 Vatican City issues its own coins and stamps.
-It has used the euro as its currency since 1 January 1999, owing to a special agreement with the European Union (council decision 1999/98/EC).
-Euro coins and notes were introduced on 1 January 2002—the Vatican does not issue euro banknotes.
-Issuance of euro-denominated coins is strictly limited by treaty, though somewhat more than usual is allowed in a year in which there is a change in the papacy.
+It has used the Euro as its currency since January 1999, owing to a special agreement with the European Union.
+Euro coins and notes were introduced on 1 January 2002 — the Vatican City does not issue euro banknotes.
+Issuance of euro-denominated coins is strictly limited by treaty.
+More coins than usual are allowed in a year with a new papacy.
 Because of their rarity, Vatican euro coins are highly sought by collectors.
 Until the adoption of the Euro, Vatican coinage and stamps were denominated in their own Vatican lira currency, which was on par with the Italian lira.